Waipapa Taumata Rau, University of Auckland

 Geographers carry out fieldwork in the Pacific Islands, while University scientists make regular study trips to the Antarctic.
 The Leigh Marine Laboratory, about 100km north of Auckland and part of the Faculty of Science, brings together a wide range of expertise and facilities to work towards our understanding of the marine environment.

 The University continued to build on these foundations with the introduction of the Bachelor of Global Studies in 2018, the Bachelor of Design in 2020 and the Bachelor of Communication in 2022.
-Additionally, a suite of exclusively online taught masters programmes was introduced in 2020 as part of the Auckland Online initiative, and these offerings have since been expanded.
+Additionally, a suite of exclusively online taught masters programmes was introduced in 2020 as part of the University of Auckland Online initiative, and these offerings have since been expanded.
 The University also began offering industry-endorsed micro-credentials in 2021.

 Waipapa Taumata Rau recognises research and research-led teaching as a primary responsibility of its academic staff.
 High-quality research on a large scale and across the full range of disciplines, represented by faculties and Large-Scale Research Institutes, is essential to ensure the place of the University among the leading international research universities.
 University of Auckland researchers contribute to the growth of new knowledge by conducting fundamental research across a wide range of fields in the natural, human and social sciences, the humanities and creative arts.
 Its expertise across a number of research disciplines was called upon by the government in 2020 to assist in managing the Covid-19 pandemic.